Joint forces direct missions that cross over the Air and Army National Guards – strengthening National Guard responses in the U.S. and abroad.

 State Joint Force Headquarters

-Joint Force Headquarters (JFHQ) were established (provisionally) in October, 2003 in each of the 50 states, the Commonwealth of Puerto Rico, two U.S. Territories and the District of Columbia.
+Joint Force Headquarters (JFHQ) were established in October 2003, in each of the 50 states, the Commonwealth of Puerto Rico, two U.S. Territories and the District of Columbia.

 The establishment of JFHQ reorganizes the previously separate Army National Guard and Air National Guard headquarters into a joint "Command and Control" activity that forges closer relationships between the National Guard Bureau, the Office of the Secretary of Defense and the Joint Staff to improve Department of Defense access to National Guard capabilities.